cschreib/fastpp/README.md

  * The way FAST++ computes uncertainties using the Monte Carlo simulations is different from FAST-IDL, and this can lead to small differences in the resulting confidence intervals.
 In particular, the Monte Carlo simulations always use the same constraints on the redshift as the best-fit solution (unless ```BEST_AT_ZPHOT``` is set).
 Second, uncertainties are derived directly from the scatter of the best-fitting values in the Monte Carlo simulations, rather than from their chi2 distribution in the observed grid.
 This should not be significant, and the accuracy of the uncertainties computed by FAST++ was verified using mock catalogs with known physical parameters.

 ## Chi2 grid
- * FAST-IDL uses the IDL "save" format to write the chi2 grid on the disk.
+ * FAST-IDL uses the IDL "save" format to write the chi2 grid on the disk when ```SAVE_CHI_GRID=1```.
 This format is proprietary and can only be opened by IDL itself.
 Instead, FAST++ uses a custom, open binary format, described below.
 In addition, a convenience tool called ``fast++-grid2fits`` is provided to convert the grid file into a FITS table.

 The binary grid format is the following.
 The file starts with a header, and then lists the chi2 data for each model of the grid.
 In addition to the chi2, the model's best-fitting properties are also saved.
 ```
 # Begin header
 # ------------
 [uint32]: number of bytes in header
-[uchar]:  'C' (identifies the file type)
+[uchar]:  'D' (identifies the file type)
-[uint32]: number of galaxies
+[uint64]: number of galaxies
 [uint32]: number of properties (mass, sfr, etc)
   # For each property:
   [char*]: name of the property ("lmass", "lsfr", etc)